Roast sumac chicken - recipe / A kitchen in Istanbul

 Ingredients

-• a bunch of spring onion, white and light green parts cut into 3-4 cm sticks, dark green parts thinly sliced (2-3 tbsp of the dark green part suffices)
+• 5 spring onions (green onions/scallions), white and light green parts cut into 3 cm (1 in) sticks, dark green parts thinly sliced (2–3 Tbsp of the dark green part suffices)

 • salt and pepper

-2. Mix the white and light green spring onion sticks with 1-2 tbsp olive oil, 1 tsp sumac and some salt and pepper.
+• Mix the white and light green spring onion sticks with 1-2 Tbsp olive oil, 1 tsp sumac and some salt and pepper.
 Place in a roasting tin which will accommodate the chicken snugly.

-3. Rub 1 tbsp olive oil onto all sides of the chicken.
+• Rub 1 Tbsp olive oil onto all sides of the chicken.
 Season and add 2 tsp sumac to each piece (1 tsp on the underside and 1 tsp on the top of each piece).
 Transfer to the roasting tin, skin-side up.

-4. Leave to roast high up in the oven until the chicken is done, typically 25-30 minutes or more for legs, a little less for breast.
-If using chicken breast, I recommend using an electronic roasting thermometer and remove the chicken when its core temperature is 67 C (153 F).
-This ensures the chicken is cooked through but not overcooked.
-If using legs, make sure the juices run clear and leave a few minutes extra if unsure.
+• Leave to roast high up in the oven until the chicken is done, typically 25-30 minutes or more for legs, a little less for breast.
+If using chicken breast, I recommend using an electronic roasting thermometer and remove the chicken when its core temperature is 67 °C. This ensures the chicken is cooked through but not overcooked (It should reach 74 °C after resting).
+If using legs, eave a few minutes extra if unsure and make sure the juices run clear before removing from the oven.

 1. Hi Kees, this isn’t a Turkish dish so it doesn’t have a specific Turkish name.